-Overwatch's latest update reworked Torbjorn and kicked off Halloween Terror 2018, two events that people have been waiting for since they were first announced.
-But for a specific group of Overwatch players, the most important changes by far were the expanded options for colorblind individuals.
+Overwatch‘s latest release brought with it the usual gauntlet of new features and content to delve into, but for a specific group of Overwatch players, the most important changes by far were the expanded options for colorblind individuals.

-Blizzard's hero shooter had colorblind options prior to the October 9th update, of course, but the settings weren't sufficient for many.
-Being unable to distinguish certain colors from others added an extra challenge for colorblind players.
-The recent update, howeer, added nine different colorblind-friendly colors and the option to colorize user interfaces with the goal of removing that barrier and quite literally letting players see the game in a new way.
-The changes stem from features that were first seen in the Overwatch League that made it so that spectators could easily recognize professional teams' heroes, particle effects, and the objective waypoints during matches.
+Blizzard’s hero shooter had colorblind options prior to the most recent update, of course, but the settings weren’t sufficient for many.
+Responding to that shortcoming, Blizzard added nine different colorblind-friendly colors and the option to colorize user interfaces with the goal of removing barriers separating player demographics and, quite literally, letting players see the game in a new way.
+The changes stem from features that were first seen in the competitiveย Overwatch League that made it so that spectators could easily recognize professional teams’ heroes, particle effects, and the objective waypoints during matches.

-Overwatch's Andrew Boyd, the producer who oversaw the colorblind settings update, can attest to the differences these changes make.
-He himself is colorblind, his deuteranopia making it difficult to see greens and reds, and is now able to experience the game differently.
-He also has the chance to play heroes he previously avoided, with the producer specifically mentioning Hanzo and Zenyatta as two characters that are now in his pool of heroes.
+Overwatch’s Andrew Boyd, the producer who oversaw the colorblind settings update, can attest to the differences these changes make.
+He himself is colorblind; his deuteranopia making it difficult to see greens and reds, though he’s now able to experience the game differently.
+He also has the chance to play heroes he previously abstained from with the producer specifically mentioning Hanzo and Zenyatta as two characters that are now in his rotation.

 But Boyd wasn’t the only one using his position to push for better colorblind options in Overwatch.
 Perhaps the biggest advocate for the colorblind changes within the community has been a streamer who aptly goes by “Kolorblind,” also known as “Kolorbastion.”
 Ranked as a top-tier Bastion player, Kolorblind used her skill and stream to raise awareness for Overwatch‘s colorblind issues.